Public Service

 Local Rescue Dogs

-Lyons Kennels donates facilities to several local non-profit rescue groups and works with them to find homes for homeless animals, including Nittany Beagle Rescue, Pets Come First, the local SPCA, and Centre County PAWS.
+Lyons Kennels donates facilities to several local non-profit rescue groups and works with them to find homes for homeless animals, including Nittany Beagle Rescue, Pets Come First, and Centre County PAWS.

 Service to Local Law Enforcement